vierja/mercadolibre.github.com/_posts/news/2013-06-04-New-SDK-for-Ruby.markdown

 ---
 layout: news
-title: New SDK for Ruby Programming
+title: New Meli SDK for Ruby Programming
 homeTitle: News
-homeText: We've lauch a new SDK for Ruby development.
+homeText: We have lauched a new Meli SDK for Ruby.
+Now you can use more easily Ruby to build Meli applications.
-excerpt: We've lauch a new SDK for Ruby development.
+excerpt: We have lauched a new Meli SDK for Ruby.
+Start the development now.
 imageRight: ruby.jpg
 categories:
 - news